 Obtain Your Contractor License Bond

-All contractor license applicants in Oklahoma are required to furnish a $5,000 surety bond in the name of the license holder, made payable to the Oklahoma Construction Industries Board.
+All contractor license applicants in Oklahoma are required to furnish a $5,000 Oklahoma contractor license bond in the name of the license holder, made payable to the Oklahoma Construction Industries Board.
 The bond must have original signatures, seals and Power of Attorney attached.
 The CIB requires the bond to be continuous and to allow for a 30-day cancellation notice.

 Note: Your license will not be active until CIB receives proof of the bond.